linode/docs/docs/tools-reference/custom-kernels-distros/install-nixos-on-linode/index.md

 ## Prepare Your Linode

+You can use a pre-existing Linode, or you can create a new one.
+If you're using a pre-existing Linode, go to the `Create Disks for Nix` section, and resize your images into that approximate format.

+### Create a new Linode

-Start with a pre-existing Linode, or go to the [Create Linode page](https://cloud.linode.com/linodes/create).
+To create a new Linode, go to the [Create Linode page](https://cloud.linode.com/linodes/create).
-Under Images, choose any image, this will be replaced with the NixOs installation.
+Under Images, deselect the default by clicking X.
 Then select a region, plan, label, and tags (if desired).
 Click the **Create** button to start the server.

 ### Create Disks for Nix